Best Practice Guidance - Deer

-A new revised set of 74 Best Practice guides was published in July 08.
-The guides have been developed by Scotland’s deer sector to provide you with the best information available on wild deer management in a format that is easy to access.
-At the heart of the guides is the need for clarity on the law along with three central aims.
+A revised set of 74 best practice guides was published in July 2008.
+The guides have been developed by Scotland’s deer sector to provide the best information available on wild deer management in a format that is easy to access.
+At the heart of the guides is the need for clarity on the law along with three central aims:

 Public confidence in these three issues is essential if wild deer management in Scotland is to maintain the respect of a wider audience at home and abroad.
 The guides are dynamic and practitioners are encouraged to debate and share ideas to help develop future editions.
 Revision will also be made in light of new research, changes to policy and new legislation.

-To subscribe or download the guides go to
+To subscribe or download the guides click here.

 African Swine Fever What is African Swine Fever?
 African Swine Fever (ASF) is an infectious and usually fatal disease that afflicts members of the pig

 Wild Boar Best practice Defra consultations Firearms requirements FAQs Species background and ecology Wild boar (Sus scrofa) were once native to Great Britain but became